dojo/cli-build-app/README.md

 The `dev` mode creates an application build that has been optimized for debugging and development.

+#### Unit mode

+The `unit` mode creates bundles that can be used to run the unit tests of the application.

-#### Test mode
+#### Functional mode

-The `test` mode creates bundles that can be used to run the unit and functional tests of the application.
+The `functional` mode creates bundles that can be used to run the functional tests of the application.

 ### Serving the Application